shruthisumanth/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-plan/overview.md

 ### Version 1.1.57

-* **Feature enhancement**: We have enhanced the DevOps Plan plug-in integration with Velocity by automating field mapping.
+* **Feature enhancement**: Enhanced the DevOps Plan plug-in integration with Velocity by automating field mapping.
 This eliminates the need for manual configuration, ensuring a smoother and more efficient integration experience.

 ### Version 1.1.55